MathildeKirkegaardN/Docker/README.md

 --name rstudio: The name of the container |Kode: Password It is easier to use the name of the container when writing.
 The container also has a much longer name.

--v rstudio_data:/home/rstudio: Mount the volume “rstudio_data“to the container path“/home/rstudio“
+-v rstudio_data:/home/rstudio: Mount the volume “rstudio_data“to the container path“/home/rstudio“ Shared volume.

 rocker/rstudio: The name of the image that you use to install and run the docker container